Denver Broncos vs. Cincinnati Bengals NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- Denver has combined with its opponents to score more than 43.5 points in four of 13 games this season.
+- Denver and its opponents have combined to score more than 43.5 points in four of 13 games this season.

 - In 84.6% of Cincinnati's games this season (11/13), the teams combined to score more than Sunday's total of 43.5.

-- The two teams combine to average 48.4 points per game, 4.9 more than the over/under in this contest.
+- Sunday's over/under is 4.9 points lower than the two team's combined 48.4 points per game average.

-- These two squads combine to allow 40 points per game, 3.5 fewer than this contest's over/under.
+- These two squads combine to surrender 40 points per game, 3.5 fewer than this contest's over/under.

-- Broncos games this season feature an average total of 44.1 points, a number 0.6 points higher than Sunday's over/under.
+- The Broncos and their opponents have scored an average of 44.1 points per game in 2021, 0.6 more than Sunday's total.

 - The 46.8 PPG average total in Bengals games this season is 3.3 points more than this game's over/under.